Morriz/mostack/README.md

 and wait...

 The `api` deployment can't start because it can't find it's local docker image, which is not yet in the registry.
 Drone needs to build from a commit first, which we will get to later.
+After that the `api:latest` tag is permanently stored in the registry's file storage, which survives cluster deletion, and will thus be immediately used upon cluster re-creation.

 Let's configure Drone now: